joseph-x-li/pystreaming/docs/source/guide/handlers.rst

 When receiving a stream, pystreaming utilizes generators to hand computation between different stream handlers.

-Decoder handler

-collate handler usage

-display handler

-getters
+The collector handler is used to access frames decoded in the Decoder.
+If the handler was created with M-R enabled, it yields [arr, meta, idx].
+If the handler was created with M-R disabled, it yields [arr, idx].

+The collate handler is used to sort frames in chronological order.
+It is suggested to place this immediately after the decoder handler.

+The display handler takes a frame and displays it in a OpenCV window.

+Getters are used to handle different argument types between the handlers.
+A common example is using a getter for the display handler.

-Defining a custom handler for your own usage (e.g, drawing boxes for object detection).
+You can define a custom handler for your own usage (e.g, drawing boxes for object detection).